patr1ckm/do_ldpred/README.md

 The results are placed in `3_coord`, and are in the format `phenoname.coord`.

 If `clean=true` the `.coord` files are deleted after a _successful_ run of `ldpred`.
 They are usually large, so this should be considered when running ldpred for many phenotypes in parallel.

-### 3. `ldpred`
+### 3. `LDpred.py`

-Runs `ldpred` on `pheno.coord`, with the given sample size.
+Runs `LDpred.py` on `pheno.coord`, with the given sample size.
 The ld radius, and ld prefix arguments can be set in the bash script.
 The weights are placed in `4_pred`.
-Since it takes a long time to calculate LD, the \*.pickled.gz LD files for the phenotypes are stored in `4_pred/g\*`.
-The default LDpred values are used for causal fraction.
+Since it takes a very long time to calculate LD (>12hrs genomewide) the \*.pickled.gz LD files for the phenotypes are stored in `4_pred/g\*` and should not be removed.
+The default `LDpred.py` values are used for causal fraction.

-### 4. Scores
+### 4. Scores via `plink2`

 If `scores=true`, computes polygenic scores for the ldpred weights (and original weights) using `plink2` (that is, [Plink 1.9](https://www.cog-genomics.org/plink2) mapped to the command `plink2`)  to `5_scores`